yachty66/DailyNotes/README.md

 # DailyNotes

+## What Is It

+DailyNotes is an automated system for Apple Notes that creates a new note with the current date as the title every day.
+It utilizes a simple AppleScript and a `launchd` job to ensure that you have a fresh note for your daily entries, without the need to manually create one each day.

 ## How to Use

 1. Clone this repository or download the `CreateFolder.scpt` and `com.dailynotes.plist` files to your Mac.